manan-luthra/manan-luthra.github.io/tess.md

 <img src="https://user-images.githubusercontent.com/105019328/172069039-26800a2f-a5cc-449a-a6b9-72821ebd7854.png" height= "375" width= "500" >

 The above images show the experimental setup used in this test.
 Vice grips were used to hold the prototype leg.
-Two Weights of 45g each were attached to the bottom of the leg to promote damping.
-Blue markers were attached at mulitple positions for high visibility.
+Two weights of 45g each were attached to the bottom of the leg to promote damping.
+Blue markers were attached at multiple positions for high visibility.
 Two reference points were taken at the back of the setup.
-A video was taken in slo motion and was evaluated using the Tracker (Physics) software.
+A video was taken in slow motion and was evaluated using the Tracker (Physics) software.

 ![image](https://user-images.githubusercontent.com/105019328/172069044-273061a5-0c7e-403e-ae7b-eb52ee846345.png)